bbelyeu/aiosolr/README.md

     import aiosolr

-    client = aiosolr.Solr(host=localhost, collection="example", port=8983)
+    client = aiosolr.Client(host=localhost, collection="example", port=8983)

 Alternatively you may instantiate via passing a connection URL like:

     import aiosolr

-    client = aiosolr.Solr(connection_url="http://host:1234/path/to/solr/collection")
+    client = aiosolr.Client(connection_url="http://host:1234/path/to/solr/collection")

+Once you have your *Solr* instance, you need to setup the session like:

+    client.setup()

-Once you have your *Solr* instance, there are methods available for querying.
+Then there are methods available for querying.
 You can use Solr's built-in get handler with the *get* method like:

     client.get(document_id)